yiguo-17/for-of-4-lyfe/README.md

 ##### Maps

 * `cubeAll` - given an array of numbers, returns an array where each number has been cubed (a.k.a. raised to the third power).
 * `addNoises` - given an array of strings, returns an array where each string has appended to it that animal's noise.
-See tests for examples!
+See tests for examples! **HINT:** You're definitely going to have to check for each tested-for animal name, but you could use a compound boolean in your `if` check, or set up an array of potential animals and use `.includes`, or use a `switch` statement.